 In some cases, a class action may have already have been filed in connection with the particular outbreak of food poisoning that made you sick (the class action lawsuit against ConAgra in connection with another Salmonella-contaminated peanut butter is one example), and you may have the option of joining that already-existing lawsuit.
 Joining an existing class action has several advantages:

 You also have the option of not joining an existing class action and bringing your own lawsuit instead.

 If you were a victim of an outbreak of food poisoning, consider consulting with a lawyer to find out if there is an already-existing class action concerning that particular outbreak, and if so, whether it is advisable for you to join that class action.
 (If there is an already-existing class action, consider contacting the lawyers for the class directly; they will likely be very interested in talking with you.)
 Such initial consultations are usually free of charge.

 Depending on your case, you may wish to retain the services of a lawyer who specializes in personal injury (some personal injury lawyers even specialize in food poisoning cases).

 For help on choosing a good personal injury attorney, read Nolo's article Finding a Personal Injury Lawyer.
-Or, go to Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area (click on the "Types of Cases" and "Work History" tabs to find out about the lawyer's experience, if any, with food poisoning cases).
+Or use the tool below to access Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area.

 To find out how to make the best case for yourself and win your personal injury claim, get How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).